 For many people, groceries are a major monthly expense.
-Get the most out of your grocery spending with a credit card that rewards you with bonus points or cash back every time you hit the grocery store.
+Get the most out of your grocery spending with a credit card that rewards you with additional points, miles or cash back every time you hit the grocery store.
 Read on to learn how to choose the right grocery credit card for you.

 Types of grocery credit cards

-When you're trying to get the most out of your grocery spending, there are two main options to consider: cards that give you bonus rewards for grocery spending, or cards that have a high flat rate of rewards across all spending.
+When you're trying to get the most out of your grocery spending, there are two main options to consider: cards that give you additional points, miles or cash back for grocery spending, or cards that have a high flat rate of rewards across all spending.

 Rewards credit cards with a high rate of rewards on purchases

-Rewards credit cards with grocery or supermarket spending bonuses
+Rewards credit cards with grocery or supermarket spending categories

 Rewards credit cards that adapt to your spending

 Do you sometimes splurge at grocery stores, and at other times spend more on restaurants, entertainment or travel?
-A card that has adaptable bonus rewards might be the right choice.
-The Citi Custom Cash Card earns 5% cash back on your highest eligible spend category each billing cycle for the first $500 spent.
-Eligible categories include grocery stores, select travel, restaurants, gas stations and more.
+A card that has adaptable rewards might be the right choice.
+The Citi Custom Cash® Card earns 5% cash back on your highest eligible spend category each billing cycle up to the first $500 spent in that category.
+5% eligible categories include restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.

 How do grocery credit cards work?